Peacock is a video streaming service from NBCUniversal that launched in July 2020.

 What Is Peacock?

-Peacock is a yet-to-be launched streaming service from NBCUniversal.
-It will have both a free tier and a paid subscription tier, and will feature content from NBC classics like The Office and Cheers, in addition to a good deal of original content.
+Peacock is a video streaming service from NBCUniversal.
+It has both a free tier and paid subscription tiers.
+It features content from NBC classics like Saturday Night Live and The Office in addition to a good deal of original content.

-Reboots of popular series like Saved By The Bell and Punky Brewster are expected to be a part of the original content offering from Peacock.
-In total, there will be more than 15,000 hours of content available on Peacock.
+Reboots of popular series such as Saved by the Bell and Punky Brewster are part of the “original content” offering from Peacock.

 You may be wondering why NBCUniversal chose to call it Peacock.
-This is a nod to the classic peacock-themed NBC logo that was developed in the early days of the network’s television broadcasting.
+That’s a nod to NBC’s classic peacock logo.

 How Can I Get Peacock?

 Peacock is available for free download on most smartphones, streaming devices, tablets and some smart TVs.
 You can consume some Peacock content at no charge, while other aspects of the streaming service require a paid subscription.